pug-php/pug/README.md

 );
 ```

-Then your locals will be written to json file and path to file will be passed to compiler.
+Then your locals will be written to a JSON file and the path of the file will be passed to the compiler.

 ## Pug CLI